-We, the signatory Indigenous Nations, are committed to providing the following mutual aid and assistance, to the best of our ability and in accordance with our own prior and paramount Indigenous laws, customs and traditions:

-1. Exchanging economic, legal, political, traditional and technical knowledge regarding the protection of Indigenous cultural properties.
+We, the signatory indigenous Nations, are committed to providing the following mutual aid and assistance, to the best of our ability and in accordance with our own prior and paramount indigenous laws, customs and traditions: 1.
+Exchanging economic, legal, political, traditional and technical knowledge regarding the protection of Indigenous cultural properties.

-- the protection of indigenous cultural properties.

-2. Collaborating on research on environmental issues that impact Indigenous homelands, including baseline studies and socio-economic assessments that consider the cultural, social and sustainable uses of Indigenous Peoples' territories and resources.
+The protection of indigenous comman properties.
+2. Collaborating on research on environmental issues that impact Indigenous homelands, including baseline thuties and socio-economic assessments that consider the cultural, social and sustainable uses of Indigenous Peoples' territories and resources.
+3. Participating in trade and commerce missions to lay a foundation for business relations and the declaration account of an information longitude leads and resources.

-3. Participating in trade and commerce missions to lay a foundation for business relations and the discourage of the information for the properties. - and the development of an international, integrated indigenous economy, and liach signatory Indigenous Nation shall:
+and the development of an international, integrated indigenous economy, and liach signatory Indigenous Nation shall:

-- 1. Appoint a coordinator or responsible official for Treaty matters; - 2.
-Identify and establish an inter-Nation coordination office and communication network to assist in assembling data, information, knowledge and research needed to effectively address substantial issues of common concern: - 3.
-Coordinate statements of policy and information on Treaty matters, especially information to be disseminated to the media; - 4.
-Participate in periodic reviews and strategy planning sessions as needed.
+1. Appoint a coordinator or responsible official for Treaty matters;

+2. Identify and establish an inter-Nation coordination office and communication network to assist in assembling data, information, knowledge and sesearch needed to effectively address substantial issues of common concern:

+3. Coordinate statements of policy and information on Treaty matters, especially information to be disseminated to the media;

+4. Participate in periodic reviews and strategy planning sessions as needed.